Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Quantile and rank maps in when

+and $R\# \nu= \mu$ (see e.g.,~\cite[Theorem 2.12 and Corollary 2.3]{V03}).
+This justifies the definition of $R$ via~\eqref{eq:Rank}.
+Observe that the rank map, as in Definition~\ref{def:Rank}, clearly extends the notion of the distribution function beyond $d=1$.
+There is an intimate connection between the quantile map and the celebrated Monge-Amp\`{e}re differential equation; see e.g.,~\cite[Lemma 4.6]{V03} (also see \cite{Ca1,PF14,CF19}).
+In Section~\ref{sec:Q-R-Prop} we discuss a few other interesting properties of quantile/rank and potential functions.

-Although we know that $R = Q^{-1} \;\mu$-a.e.~when $\nu$ is absolutely continuous, we may ask if the equality holds everywhere (as opposed to a.e.).
+Although we know that $R = Q^{-1} \;\mu$-a.e.~when $\nu$ is absolutely continuous, one may ask if the equality holds everywhere (as opposed to a.e.).
 Several results have been obtained in this direction that provide sufficient conditions for such an equality.
-Caffarelli (see \cite{Ca1,Ca2,Ca3}) showed that when $\mathcal{S}$ and $\mathcal{Y}$ are two bounded convex sets in $\RR^d$ and $\mu$ and $\nu$ are absolutely continuous with positive densities (on their supports), then, the corresponding optimal transport maps $T:\mathcal{S}\to \mathcal{Y}$ (such that $T\# \mu = \nu$) and $T^{*}:\mathcal{Y}\to \mathcal{S}$ (such that $T^{*}\# \nu= \mu$) are continuous homeomorphisms and $T^*= T^{-1}$ everywhere in $\mathcal{Y}$; see \cite[Pages 317--323]{V09} for other sufficient conditions.
-The following result, proved in Section~\ref{sec:Q_prop}, gives another such sufficient condition that may be particularly useful in statistical applications.
+Caffarelli (see \cite{Ca1,Ca2,Ca3}) showed that when $\mathcal{S}$ and $\mathcal{Y}$ are two bounded convex sets in $\RR^d$ and $\mu$ and $\nu$ are absolutely continuous with positive densities (on their supports), then, the corresponding OT maps $T:\mathcal{S}\to \mathcal{Y}$ (such that $T\# \mu = \nu$) and $T^{*}:\mathcal{Y}\to \mathcal{S}$ (such that $T^{*}\# \nu= \mu$) are continuous homeomorphisms and $T^*= T^{-1}$ everywhere in $\mathcal{Y}$; see \cite[Pages 317--323]{V09} for other sufficient conditions.
+In Proposition~\ref{thm:Q_prop} below we give another such sufficient condition that is particularly useful in statistical applications.
+As pointed out by an anonymous referee the main result in the recent paper~\cite{CF19} implies Proposition~\ref{thm:Q_prop}-(a); Proposition~\ref{thm:Q_prop}-(b) can then be derived as a consequence.
+However, for the convenience of the reader we provide a self-contained proof of Proposition~\ref{thm:Q_prop} in Section~\ref{sec:Q_prop}.